padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 In thist section, we carry out six (6) test cases to understand how Geode/GemFire behaves under each network partition type.
 By observing how the locators and members (cache servers) interact when a network partition occurs, we can deduce a pattern that can be used to identify the network partition type, which would aid us to quickly diagnose a system failure in real-life systems.
 Once we have determined the network partition type, we can then systematically recover from the failure.

-This bundle includes the `show_type` script that can be run at any time to check the cluster status.
+This bundle includes the `t_show_type` script that can be run at any time to check the cluster status.
 It scrapes the log files to determine the network partition type and provides the respective system recovery procedure.
 Our ultimate goal is to have this script to tell us what to do in case of any Geode/GemFire failure.

 ### Type 0